 Minneapolis, like all large metro areas, has neighborhoods that are more dangerous and with higher crime levels than others.
-If you want the best chance of avoiding crime, which parts of Minneapolis should you stay away from?
+If you want the best chance of avoiding crime, there are parts of Minneapolis you should stay away from, especially at night.

 Minneapolis Neighborhoods With Higher Crime Rates

 A large proportion of crime in Minneapolis is concentrated in certain areas of the city.
 And many other parts of Minneapolis are very quiet, with low crime rates.

 According to the Minneapolis Police Department, who publish crime maps of the city, the highest concentration of violent crimes and property crimes are in North Minneapolis, geographically the northwest of the city, the part of Minneapolis north of I-394 and west of the Mississippi River.

 Midtown Minneapolis and the Phillips neighborhood also suffer from high crime rates.
 The Phillips neighborhood is immediately south of downtown Minneapolis and bordered by Hiawatha Avenue to the east, Lake Street to the south and I-35W to the west.
 Areas where crime is higher extend outside Phillips, several blocks south of Lake Street, and around a mile west of I-35W.

 To a lesser extent, Cedar-Riverside and the center of the southern border of Minneapolis, around Highway 62, experience higher rates of crime.

 Crime Rates Aren't Everything